mostak-shahid/plugin-starter/README.md

 ## Description

-Plugin starter boilerplate for WordPress You can display your every FAQ section in 3 different ways **accordion**, **collapsible**, and **block** view.
+Authpress boilerplate for WordPress You can display your every FAQ section in 3 different ways **accordion**, **collapsible**, and **block** view.
 Includes shortcode options for different display configurations.

 #### FAQ KEY FEATURES

-- Plugin Starter, with unlimited tag and category support
+- AuthPress, with unlimited tag and category support
 - Create FAQ categories and tags
 - Create FAQ posts and assign categories and tags to them
 - Easy design layout to style your FAQ posts